Aditya-Y-29/LammaGita/ReadMe.md

 ├── main.py: This file contains the user interface for the chatbot created using Streamlit.
 ├── process_dataset.py: This script further processes the dataset.
 └── README.md: This file provides information on the directory structure and instructions for running the project.
+└── requirement.txt: It contains a list of Python packages or libraries along with their version numbers.
+These packages are dependencies that are required for a Python project to run.
+└── run_llama_gita.sh: bash script with instructions to run the container.
 ```
 ## Tools and Data